JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 - Valid worker address range is 1-127 except 60 (0x3C).
 Only the first 20 workers will be used.
 - if the breathing LED hung, give it 1 minutes.
 If it doesn't continue breathing, reset the ESP.
 - Best ESP-worker combination per experiment is ESP 100KHz and Attiny85 400KHz.
 The KHz here refers to I2C clock frequency.
 This combo submit **8.6%** more accepted shares than ESP 100KHz and Attiny85 100KHz combo.
 Thanks jpx13 for collecting this data!
+- Best way to retrieve firmware version from minimal .bin is to use http://<your_esp_ipaddr>/GET_VER

 ## Bug and Known Issue
 ||Issue|Theory|Comment|